Positive ID Labelling Ltd. Privacy Policy

 Processing – Any operation performed on personal data (collection, storage, use, disclosure, deletion).

-Data Controller – The organization that determines purposes and means of processing personal data (Positive ID Labels).
+Data Controller – The organisation that determines purposes and means of processing personal data (Positive ID Labelling Ltd).

-Data Processor – An organization that processes data on behalf of the controller (our service providers).
+Data Processor – An organisation that processes data on behalf of the controller (our service providers).

 Consent – Freely given, specific, informed agreement to processing.